Wilq33/The-Instagram-clone/README.md

 Smaller version of instagram

-More practice with SQL while making more practical exercises.
+Making more practical exercises in SQL.